andrew/ultimate-awesome/README.md

 - [google-apps-script-awesome-list](https://github.com/oshliaer/google-apps-script-awesome-list) - The usual list of links to interesting resources for Google Apps Script.
 - [awesome-home-networking-cn](https://github.com/blanboom/awesome-home-networking-cn) - 家庭网络知识整理.
 - [awesome-virtualization](https://github.com/Wenzel/awesome-virtualization) - Collection of resources about Virtualization.
-- [quasar-awesome](https://github.com/quasarframework/quasar-awesome) - 🎉 A list of awesome things related to Quasar.
 - [web3](https://github.com/life-itself/web3) - Making sense of web3 & crypto.
 Introduction to key concepts and ideas.
 Rigorous, constructive analysis of key claims pro and con.
 A look at the deeper hopes and aspirations.
+- [quasar-awesome](https://github.com/quasarframework/quasar-awesome) - 🎉 A list of awesome things related to Quasar.
+- [awesome-keycloak](https://github.com/thomasdarimont/awesome-keycloak) - A curated list of resources for learning about
 - [awesome-os](https://github.com/jubalh/awesome-os) - A list of operating systems and stuff.
 - [awesome-remote-sensing-change-detection](https://github.com/wenhwu/awesome-remote-sensing-change-detection) - List of datasets, codes, and contests related to remote sensing change detection.
 - [awesome-duckdb](https://github.com/davidgasquez/awesome-duckdb) - 🦆 A curated list of awesome DuckDB resources.